Azure/deploy-to-azure-cli-extension/PRIVACY.md

  ### Enabling/Disabling Telemetry

 We inherit the telemetry settings from azure-cli.
-Run `az configure` to enable/disable data collection.
+Run `az config` to enable/disable data collection.